EdelCorbett/the-chip-shop-pp5/README.md

   - Select Provide user access to the AWS Management Console then click next
   - Click Add user to group select the user group you created and click create user
   - Copy the Access key ID and the Secret access key
-  - Download.csv to save copy of
+  - Download.csv to save copy of your credentials
+  ---

 ## Testing